-Mini Maestros is a structured program, but it is this structure that creates a safe platform from which learning can occur through creative exploration into discovery.
+Mini Maestros is a structured program and it is this structure that creates a safe platform from which learning can occur through creative exploration into discovery.
 Mini Maestros aims to give children experiences which will:

 - aid their physical development through activities which encourage development of gross and fine motor skills and coordination and relaxation techniques.
 Each lesson contains many opportunities for children to practise various gross motor skills such as jumping or hopping.
 Fine motor skills are practised through the use of finger plays with younger children and the playing of percussion instruments with the older children.
 Children are able to practise the skills introduced at their own level but they have the group support, which encourages them to strive for achievement in all skill areas.

 - enhance their emotional development through activities which require emotional expression, role playing, dramatization sharing taking turns and allow children to feel emotional satisfaction through fun, play, wellbeing and achievement in musical activities.

 - encourage their intellectual development through activities which will help children develop an understanding of music being a combination of these elements: beat, pitch, dynamics, harmony, melody, rhythm, tempo, tone colour, and form.